 The Lakeland Emergency Medicine Residency Program is committed to providing residents with comprehensive, hands-on training that extends beyond the clinical setting.
 Through structured participation in community-based sporting and recreational events, residents gain valuable experience in acute care delivery within dynamic, non-traditional environments.
 These opportunities foster the development of clinical acumen, adaptability, and leadership while reinforcing the program’s dedication to community engagement and interdisciplinary collaboration.
 Event medicine experiences serve as a vital complement to traditional emergency department training, preparing residents to manage a broad spectrum of medical presentations in real-time, high-pressure scenarios.

-Emergency medicine residents participate in medical coverage at the nationally recognized RedBud Motocross event held in Buchanan, Michigan.
+Emergency medicine residents participate in medical coverage at the internationally recognized RedBud Motocross event held in Buchanan, Michigan.
 This high-adrenaline environment offers residents exposure to trauma-related injuries, environmental challenges, and crowd medicine.
-Working alongside seasoned EM faculty and event medical teams, residents gain valuable experience in rapid assessment, triage, and acute care in a setting that demands adaptability and clinical precision.
+Working alongside experienced EM faculty and event medical teams, residents gain valuable experience in rapid assessment, triage, and acute care in a setting that demands adaptability and clinical precision.
 The RedBud event exemplifies our commitment to providing diverse, real-world training opportunities that prepare residents for the unpredictable nature of emergency medicine.

 We are proud to participate in the Jim DeLapa Collegiate Tournament held at Point O’ Woods Golf & Country Club in Benton Harbor.
 As a sponsoring member of the amateur golf event, Corewell Health Lakeland supports the tournament through its medical services.
 Over the three-day tournament, EM residents’ staff the medical tent, providing care and support to participants and attendees, showcasing their clinical skills and commitment to community engagement.